kleditsbat-art/Superstore-Store-Sales-Performance-Analysis-python-powerbi-sql/README.md

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

-This project presents an interactive Retail Store Sales Dashboard developed in Power BI to analyze sales performance , profitability  and support to decision-making using Power BI , Python , SQL .
+This project presents detail analysis on Retail Store Sales data.
+Building Dashboard  to analyze sales performance , profitability  and support to decision-making using Power BI , Python , SQL .
 ---
 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>